 Originally published online on Clarkesworld Magazine, and still online there.

 Clarke opens the anthology with a strong story from his own publication.
-In my review I noted “Heller is an author new to me, but a name I would be looking out for now if I was still in the habit of reading a lot of short SF in it’s original appearance.”
+In my review of the story when it appeared in Clarkesworld Magazine I noted “Heller is an author new to me, but a name I would be looking out for now if I was still in the habit of reading a lot of short SF in it’s original appearance.”
 Read the Full Best SF Review here.

 Kelly Robson.
 Intervention.